dchaib/pronote2calendar/README.md

 4. Run the `init` command from the Docker image to generate credentials:

     ```bash
-    docker run --rm -it ghcr.io/dchaib/pronote2calendar:latest init
+    docker run --rm -it ghcr.io/dchaib/pronote2calendar:latest init --qr_code '<your QR code>' --pin <your PIN>
     ```

-5. Follow the prompts:
-    - Paste the JSON content from the QR code.
-    - Enter the PIN you used to generate the QR code.
-    - Leave the UUID blank when asked.

-6. Copy the credentials from the output to a file named `credentials-pronote.json`.
+5. Copy the credentials from the output to a file named `credentials-pronote.json`.
 Example structure:

     ```json
     {